-The Joan E. Foley Quality of Student Experience Award is a $1,000 prize presented annually by the University of Toronto Alumni Association (UTAA) to a student, alumnus/a, faculty or administrative staff member who has made a distinctive and lasting contribution to enhancing the quality of the undergraduate or graduate student experience at the University of Toronto.
+The Joan E. Foley Quality of Student Experience Award is a $1,000 prize presented annually by the University of Toronto Alumni Association (UTAA) to a student, faculty or administrative staff member who has made a distinctive and lasting contribution to enhancing the quality of the undergraduate or graduate student experience at the University of Toronto.

 The lasting impact of the nominee’s contributions, specifically activities beyond the expectations and parameters of his/her job, must be clearly illustrated and explained in the covering letter and further reinforced in the supporting letters.
 Letters should be compelling and should demonstrate, through specific examples, the scalable and enduring impact of the nominee’s activities.

 Note that this is not a career award.
 The Joan E. Foley Award recognizes an individual who has clearly gone above and beyond the requirements of his/her job resulting in a broad and long-term positive impact on the quality of the student experience at the University.

 The award is a tribute to Professor Joan Foley’s legacy and dedication to improving the student experience on campus throughout her career at the University of Toronto, which spanned over 40 years.
 As a professor of psychology, Foley made teaching a priority, presenting her students with a richly complex and supportive experience in the classroom.
 Foley was also a distinguished leader in university administration, named the first female Provost at the University of Toronto and the first female Principal at the University of Toronto Scarborough, among other notable positions.
 Foley worked closely with students in order to promote an enriching overall educational experience, in and out of the classroom.
 Among many other accomplishments, Foley played a significant role in the development of co-operative programs and continued to be a key adviser on a variety of academic and community programs at the Scarborough campus.
 She also served as University Ombudsperson.